Thanks for visiting my Speaking Topics page. Each presentation or Keynote can be tailored to meet your organization's needs.

 We build a variety of things throughout our lives and careers, but few of us actually think about Building Joyful Caregiver Experiences for those we care for.
 Using the concepts of humility, hope and humor Loretta will help participants focus on their values and joyful practices to build outstanding caregiver experiences for their loved ones or residents.

-Loretta takes participants on her personal eleven-year journey since her Mom's dementia diagnosis.
+Loretta takes participants on her personal fifteen-year journey since her Mom's dementia diagnosis in 2006.
 She shares the importance of patience and forgiveness in caregiving and highlights the heartache and humor of dementia.